informXR/iXRLibForUnity/README.md

 To get started with the informXR SDK, you'll need to configure your application with the necessary authentication details.

-1. On the top menu choose `informXR > Configuration`.
+1. On the top menu, choose `informXR > Configuration`.
 2. Enter the Application ID, Organization ID, and Authorization Secret.
 These can be retrieved from the [informXR Web Application](https://app.informxr.io/) which requires a **free account** to continue.
      * Organization ID and Authorization Secret: Available under `Settings > Organization Codes`.
      * Application ID: Available in the Web Dashboard under your application settings.
 Please use the 'Get Started' tutorial button on the Home page and then choose the 'Content Developer' path for step-by-step instructions.